-Sectoral Monitoring Committee for the Operational Programme
+Sectoral Monitoring Committee

-IPA Monitoring Committee will be supported by Sectoral Monitoring Committee for the Human Resources Development Programme established 6 (six) months after the entry into force of the IPA Implementing Regulation.
+Strategic Co-ordinator for components III and IV, will establish a Sectoral Monitoring Committee for the Human Resources Development Programme 6 months after the entry into force of the IPA Implementing Regulation.

-The Sectoral Monitoring Committee will be co-chaired by the Head of the Operating Structure and representative from the European Commission.
+The Sectoral Monitoring Committee will be co-chaired by Mr Zoran Stavrevski, Strategic Co-ordinator for components III and IV and a representative of the Commission.
 Its member will include:

-- The National IPA Coordinator or his/her representative; - A representative of the Commission; - A representative of the Strategic Coordinator for Components III and IV; - Representatives of the operating structure for the programme;
+- The National IPA Coordinator or his/her representative; - A representative of the Commission; - A representative of the Strategic Coordinator for Components III and IV; - Representatives of each body of the operating structure for the programme: representatives of the Monitoring Unit within the CFCD, Ministry of Education and Science, Ministry of Labour and Social Policy, Secretariat for European Affairs;

-• The Sectoral Monitoring Committee includes representatives from the civil society and socio-economic partners, regional or national organizations with an interest in and contribution to make to the effective implementation of the programme.
-These are: Economic Chambers of Commerce, Craft Chamber of Commerce, Trade Union, Employers' Federations, Centre for Roma Education, The Roma Association, Adult educational and training institutions, Various civil society organisations, NGOs engaged in social and child protection.
+- The Sectoral Monitoring Committee includes representatives from the civil society and socio-economic partners, regional or national organizations with an interest in and contribution to make to the effective implementation of the programme.
+These are: Economic Chambers of Commerce, Craft Chamber of Commerce, Trade Union, Employers' Federations, Centre for Roma Education, The Roma Association, Adult educational and training institutions, Various civil society organisations, NGOs engaged in social and child protection (eg. ZG "Otvorete gi prozorcite", Association ESE, State Centre for Support of Mentally Disabled People Poraka)

-- The National Authorising Officer; - A representative of the National Fund;
+- The National Authorising Officer;

+- A representative of the National Fund;